dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion'.**
+**Go confidently in the direction of your dreams!
+Live the life you've imagined.**

-Muhammad Ali
+Henry David Thoreau